Planning for retirement

-Your state pension is worth about £6,030 at current rates, assuming you have a full national insurance record.
-For those reaching state pension age from 6 April 2015, this requires 30 years' contributions.
+Your state pension is worth about £6,200 or, if retiring after 6 April 2016 almost £8,100 at current rates, assuming you have a full national insurance record.
+For those reaching state pension age from 6 April 2016, this requires 30 years' contributions.
 If you have not yet retired, we can help you check your record and see if any gaps can be filled.
 A review of your state pension entitlement will also indicate what you may expect to receive as state second pension, SERPS and graduated pension.
-The Government has announced that from 2016 a flat pension of around £150 per week will be available to all, with entitlement through SERPs and S2P abolished.

 The state pension age (SPA) is also changing and it is far from clear that we have the final definitive position.
 Currently:

-- By 2016 the state pension age for women will have risen to 63
+- In 2016 the state pension age for women rises to 63

 - Between April 2016 and December 2018 state pension age will rise to 65 for women